Amna-128/MARC/README.md

 ## Results (Summary)

-MACL and its weighted variant improve performance across evaluation metrics such as mean Average Precision, normalized Discounted Cumulative Gain, and weighted Average Precision.
+MARC and its weighted variant improve performance across evaluation metrics such as mean Average Precision, normalized Discounted Cumulative Gain, and weighted Average Precision.

 Improvements are especially visible on rare classes and challenging retrieval cases.